OpenStack VXLAN

 Step 2: Configure the OVS Agent

-Edit /etc/neutron/plugins/ml2/openvswitch_agent.ini on every compute and network node:
+Edit /etc/neutron/plugins/ml2/openvswitch_agent.ini on every Compute and Network node:

 [ovs]

-local_ip = 10.0.1.11 # this node's tunnel endpoint IP
+local_ip = 10.0.1.11

 [agent]